relative file path for layout

 AD Proceedings Targeted at the Mainland of China

-In December 2017, the EU introduced a dumping margin calculation methodology on imports from World Trade Organisation (WTO) members whose prices and costs are distorted because of state intervention and in this context, the Commission published a report on Mainland China.
-There is no list of countries to which the methodology applies and the report published does not mean that the methodology will be automatically applied to all imports from Mainland China.
+In December 2017, the EU introduced a dumping margin calculation methodology on imports from World Trade Organisation (WTO) members whose prices and costs are distorted because of state intervention and in this context, the Commission published a report on Mainland China in the same month and published an updated version in April 2024.
+There is no list of countries to which the methodology applies and the reports published does not mean that the methodology will be automatically applied to all imports from Mainland China.
 The Commission will examine whether distortions exist in each and every case based on its own merits.

 Important Time Limits to Observe in an AD Investigation